More

 As this publication is not available I have added an activity to play.
 Divide

-children with hands on hips.
+with hands on hips.
 Line 1.
-Walk around the room in and out of each
+Walk around the room in and out of each other

-other looking for a partner.
-2. Stop in front of a partner and stamp three
+looking for a partner.
+2. Stop in front of a partner and stamp three times.

-times.
 3. and 4.
-Children sing question, sailors answer and give their child
+Children sing question, sailors answer and give their child a bun

 Tom saw a sailor walking down the street, He had a spotted handkerchief and bare brown